mzehir/react-ts-mui-core/NewProjectDirectives.md

     f- /src/pages/auth/signIn/SignIn.tsx
         - '//!
 001 Start: Imports that must be deleted to start a project' ile '//!
 001 Finish: Imports that must be deleted to start a project' yorum satırı arasındaki tüm satırlar silinmelidir.

-        - '//!
-002 Start: Rows to be deleted to start a project' ile '//!
-002 Finish: Rows to be deleted to start a project' yorum satırı arasındaki tüm satırlar silinmelidir.
+        - '{/* //!
+002 Start: Rows to be deleted to start a project */}' ile '{/* //!
+002 Finish: Rows to be deleted to start a project */} yorum satırı arasındaki tüm satırlar silinmelidir.

         - '//!
 003 Start: Definitions that must be deleted to start a project' ile '//!
 003 Finish: Definitions that must be deleted to start a project' yorum satırı arasındaki tüm satırlar silinmelidir.